Fanatec DD1 vs DD2: which should you buy?

 The DD1/DD2 offers great value for money, making it an excellent choice for serious sim racers.
 Already have an older Fanatec wheelbase or no Direct Drive system yet?
 Then I would definitely buy the DD1 or DD2.

-Fanatec's ecosystem is one of its big advantages.
+The existing Fanatec ecosystem is one of the big advantages.
 For example, all steering wheels, pedals and accessories compatible with the Fanatec DD1 or DD2.
-The software, Fanalab, looks a bit outdated and confusing at first glance but does what it is supposed to do.
-Should you still have doubts, there is no need to.
-You are guaranteed not to regret the Fanatec DD1 or Fanatec DD2.
+Software, Fanalab, at first glance looks a bit outdated and confusing but does what it is supposed to do.
+Should you still have doubts, there is no need.
+You are guaranteed not to regret using the Fanatec DD1 or Fanatec DD2.
 The level of power, detail and feel on the track are sublime!
 Convinced?
 Then order it today!